sandinmyjoints/leveraging-node/talk.md

 ## Thriving
 ## in Nodeland

+Note:
+I'm going to talk about some of the practices we use to survive and thrive while using Node.

 ## Challenges

-* Figuring out uptime, error handling and recovery.
-* Experimental / unstable parts.
-* Bringing developers up to speed.
-* Things change fast.
-* Not clear what are best practices.
+* Not always clear what are best practices.
+  * npm: point of failure.
+  * Error handling and recovery.
 * Lots of modules to sort through.
-* npm point of failure.
+* Bringing new developers up to speed.

 Note:
 - Let's be clear: Node is not perfect.
 - Here are some of the challenges we've found.
+- Node is young and changing quickly.
+Best practices are not always clear or even known.
+- A couple examples.
-- Node ecosystem was (is) immature.
-Original Mysql lib did not do connection pooling correctly.
+- Node ecosystem is huge, and was (is) immature.
+For example, the original Mysql lib did not do connection pooling correctly.
+So we had to reimplement it ourselves.
+Price you pay.
+- New developers are not always thinking asynchronously, though more and more they are!

-### Care about ops
+### Care about ops.
-- Thorough, informative logging
+- Thorough, informative logging.
+- Resources maybe not a problem.
-- Handle errors and uncaught exceptions (understand the difference!)
+- Handle errors and uncaught exceptions.
-- Resources probably less of a problem

 Note:
+- Logging brings visibility so you can figure out and solve problems.
 - Resources were less of a problem for us, anyway.
+- Error handling and the notorious uncaught exception can cause downtime.
+Figure out what is acceptable to you and then figure out how to accomplish it.
+A little more...

-## Towards 100% Uptime
+### Towards 100% uptime.

-- Reading cluster, domain, and child_process modules helped somewhat.
-- Though they are marked as experimental and unstable.

-## Check in `node_modules`

-Eliminate npm as a point of failure.
+- Had a problem.
+Needed a solution.
+- Looked for community resources.
+- Read `cluster`, `child_process`, and `domain` module source.
+- Developed a solution that works for us.

 Note:
-- There are ways around the annoyances of checking in libs.
-- Do `npm rebuild` on deploy.
+- We had a problem with occasional uncaught exceptions bringing down a whole worker process which was serving many users at once.
+- Dove into it and figured out an approach.

-## Embrace the Community
+## Embrace the community.

+* Follow leaders on Twitter, other channels.
 * Hang out on #Node.js IRC.
-* Follow leaders on Twitter, other channels.
-* Meetups are great!
+* Meetups!
 * We made our own meetup: Nova Node.

+Note:
+- The community is a huge resource, lots of smart people and good knowlege.

 ## Learn the ecosystem.

 Note:
+- Node core is small.
+Does much less out of the box than some things.
 - Node ecosystem is very modular.
 Double-edged sword: more choices, more innovation.
 Less clear what is best.
 Things might not be maintained.
-- Node core is less opinionated.
-- Node is cutting-edge.
-Cuts both ways: smaller pool of potential candidates, less experience with Node.
-But candidates who eager to learn something new.
+- Node is still very new.
+Also double-edge sword: smaller pool of potential candidates, less experience with Node.
+But candidates eager to learn something new.
 Excitement.

+## How to find modules.

+- Favorite search engine
+- Community / word of mouth
+- What are your deps' deps?

+Note:
+- Finding modules is usually easy.

-## How to choose libs
+## How to choose modules.

-There is no perfect way.
+There is no perfect way, but consider:

-- Who created it
-- Who maintains it
+- Who created/maintains it?
-- Who uses it
+- Who uses it?
-- NPM last-published date
+- NPM last-published date?
-- Recent activity
+- Recent activity?
-- Github stars / open issues / open PRs
-- Quality of documentation
-- etc.

-## How to find modules

-- Community
-- Word of mouth
-- Blog
+- Open issues and PRs?
-- RSS
+- Decent docs?
-- Twitter
+- ??

+Note:
+- Choosing modules can be trickier.
+- How to evaluate what is best?
+Here are some ideas.
+- Can always contribute back to open source modules!